Section Navigation

 Parent Governor

 He’s been an Energy and Sustainability professional for 15 years and is currently Energy Manager at the University of Cambridge, focused on management and budgeting of utilities and part of the team driving the University’s progress to zero carbon.
-He lives in Cambourne and has three children, one of whom is in Bumblebees.
+He lives in Cambourne and has three children, all of whom attend Jeavons Wood.

 Cllr.
 Dr. Shrobona Bhattacharya